finbourne/lusid-sdk-csharp/sdk/docs/TransactionPortfoliosApi.md

             var apiInstance = new TransactionPortfoliosApi();
             var scope = scope_example;  // string | The scope of the transaction portfolio to retrieve the details for. var code = code_example;  // string | The code of the transaction portfolio to retrieve the details for.
-Together with the              scope this uniquely identifies the transaction portfolio. var effectiveAt = effectiveAt_example;  // string | The effectiveAt datetime at which to retrieve the details of the transaction              portfolio.
-Defaults to the current datetime if not specified. (optional) var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | The asAt datetime at which to retrieve the details of the transaction portfolio.
-Defaults              to the current datetime if not specified. (optional)
+Together with the              scope this uniquely identifies the transaction portfolio. var effectiveAt = effectiveAt_example;  // string | The effective datetime at which to retrieve the details of the transaction              portfolio.
+Defaults to the current LUSID system datetime if not specified. (optional) var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | The asAt datetime at which to retrieve the details of the transaction portfolio.
+Defaults              to return the latest version of the details if not specified. (optional)

             try
             {